yichunzhao/ConnectToMySql/README.md

 docker run --name mysql -e MYSQL_ROOT_PASSWORD=test -d -p 127.0.0.1:3306:3306 mysql:latest
 ```

+`-e`: configuring env. variables, like password;

+`-d`: running the mysql in a background process;

+`-p`: publishing or say exposing docker port to the external.

-connecting to mySql database commands in a bash
+connecting to mySql database commands in a bash by `docker exec -it mysql bash`;

+login my sql database by `mysql -u root -p` and after login mySql database, some commands may useful for checking out database status.

 ```
-docker exec -it mysql bash

-login

-mysql -u root -p

-and

 show databases;

-use databaseName
+use databaseName;

 show tables;
 ```